rjchirinos/gatsby-blog/content/posts/2020-01-10-composition-over-inheritance-in-javascript-with-object-assign.md

 }
 ```

-Cool, now we have a fancy forest with spiders and werewolves, but we need some adults to protect all of the students from this creatures, so let's make a Professor class.
+Cool, now we have a fancy forest with spiders and werewolves, but we need some adults to protect all of the students from these creatures, so let's make a Professor class.

 ```javascript
 class Professor {